This Term Life Insurance Guide Will Help You Save.

 Most policies continue until age 90-95…but don’t let this fool you.

-When the level term ends, the policy becomes an annual renewable term (ART) based on the ART rates in place at that time.
+When the level term ends, the policy becomes an annual renewable term with rates increasing each year.

-If you decide after buying your coverage that you need life insurance to last longer than originally expected, it pays to re-shop in the future and buy a policy, or consider the conversion option available (explained below) on your existing term policy.
+You may re-shop in the future or consider the conversion option available (explained below) on your existing term policy.

 Term Life Insurance vs. Group Life Insurance

 Term life is owned and controlled by you, while group life is controlled by your employer.